HIV and Adolescents and Young Adults

 Treatment with HIV medicines (called antiretroviral therapy or ART) is recommended for everyone with HIV, including AYA.
 HIV medicines help people with HIV live long, healthy lives and reduce the risk of HIV transmission.

-Several factors affect HIV treatment, including growth and development.
+Several factors, including growth and development, affect HIV treatment among AYA.
 For example, because adolescents grow at different rates, dosing of an HIV medicine may depend on their weight rather than their age.

 Issues that make it difficult to take HIV medicines regularly and exactly as prescribed (called medication adherence) can affect HIV treatment in adolescents.
 Effective HIV treatment depends on good medication adherence.